-The configuration corresponds to the example Overlay network: Separating networks for access points without using VLAN.
+The configuration corresponds to the example Overlay network: Separating networks for access points without using VLAN on page 49.

 WLAN controller with Public Spot

 This scenario is based on the first scenario (overlay network) and enhances it to include specific settings for user authentication.